 The first section takes the form of open questions to explore your experience and skills according to your Curriculum Vitae (CV) and your interest in working in an Australian General Practice.

-Also, your understanding and expectations of the position to be assessed, supervision responsibilities of you and the supervisor and training requirements for the position.
+It explores your understanding and expectations of the position for which you are being assessed, your understanding of the level of supervision as well the supervisor’s role and the training requirements for the position.

-The second section consists of five (5) clinical scenarios.
-You will be asked to comment on and describe how you would manage the patient in the Australian General Practice context.
+The second section consists of five (5) clinical scenarios based on patient presentations to general practice in Australia and the five domains of general practice.
+You will be asked to comment on and describe how you would manage the patient in the Australian general practice context.

-The PESCI is based on the five domains of General Practice (RACGP).
+The PESCI scenarios are based on the five domains of General Practice (RACGP).
 The five domains of General Practice provide a comprehensive, robust framework for ensuring that the key skill areas of General Practice are included in education and training: